 Sometimes, more subtly, they do this by acting out in ways that draw the parent's attention.
 If you recognize that children are exhibiting a caretaking behavior, it is important to check in with how they are doing by emphasizing your interest in their well-being, paying attention to their emotional state and offering support and presence in a consistent manner.

 3. Allow kids to see you repair conflicts.

 Perhaps you are stressed about events within a marriage or over the pressures at work.
 Either way, you have to show them what resolutions of conflict look like, too.
 When you are able to, allow your children to witness the resolution of an argument or conflict.

 4. Model relationship balance.

-When you don't allow kids to see you going to your partner or others for help and support, you inadvertently send a message that they shouldn't ask for help, either.
-Though you may explicitly tell your children that they can rely on you and turn to you when they are in distress or in need, it sends a conflicting message when you do not turn to others, especially to a partner, for care, help and support ourselves.
+When you don't allow kids to see you seeking help and support, you inadvertently send a message that they shouldn't ask for help, either.
+Though you may explicitly tell your children that they can rely on you and turn to you when they are in distress or in need, it sends a conflicting message when you do not turn to others, especially to a partner, for care.

 5. Model healthy relationships.

 It might seem obvious, but parents should never allow kids to see them being mistreated by others.
 There is no better way to reinforce a distrust of other people than to model for children an acceptance of being mistreated.